pineunity/apmec/doc/source/contributor/monitor-api.rst

-A monitor driver for apmec is a python module which contains a class that inherits from "apmec.vnfm.monitor_drivers.abstract_driver.VNFMonitorAbstractDriver".
-If the driver depends/imports more than one module, then create a new python package under apmec/vnfm/monitor_drivers folder.
+A monitor driver for apmec is a python module which contains a class that inherits from "apmec.mem.monitor_drivers.abstract_driver.VNFMonitorAbstractDriver".
+If the driver depends/imports more than one module, then create a new python package under apmec/mem/monitor_drivers folder.
 After this we have to mention our driver path in setup.cfg file in root directory.

 For example:
 ::

   apmec.apmec.monitor_drivers =
-      ping = apmec.vnfm.monitor_drivers.ping.ping:VNFMonitorPing
+      ping = apmec.mem.monitor_drivers.ping.ping:VNFMonitorPing

 Following methods need to be overridden in the new driver: